rubyonrailsfourbook/book/10-posts-comments/05-check-comments-for-spam.markdown

 ## Checking Comments for Spam
 Fighting spam is important for keep a good blog and community.
-In this section we talk about keeping your blog spam free.
-We will talk about several different methods of spam prevention We will be using a service called [Akismet](http://akismet.com/).
-To make life easy we will be using a gem called `rakismet`.
+This section will talk about keeping your blog spam free, for the most part.
+This section will talk about several different methods of spam prevention In this tutorial will be using a service called [Akismet](http://akismet.com/).
+To make life easy we will be using a gem called `[rakismet](https://github.com/joshfrench/rakismet)`.

 ### Ways to Stop Spam
 There are several ways to stop spam.
 Some a user friendly.
 The user can't even tell the difference if the spam filter is on or off.
 Some require serious user interaction.
 They may require finding are code in a mess of letters or listen a code out a busy sounding clip.